debersole81/simple-to-do-app/README.md

 Users can mark a to-do item as complete by clicking the checkbox in the application UI.
 Completed to-do items render with a strikethrough to help the user distinguish between completed and active to-dos.

 ### **Delete To-do Item**
 Users can delete to-do items by clicking on the 'Delete' button in the application UI.
-This action will alert the user that a to-do item is about to be deleted and prompts for user verification.
+This action will alert the user that a to-do item is about to be deleted and prompts the user for verification.
 Once verified, the to-do item is removed from the user's to-do list.
 Uses Axios to delete the to-do item from a JSON placeholder RESTful API.

 ## **Built With**